Cahyo717/about-testing/Readme.md

+Just switch the branch if want to see the project

 Repo about testing project
 branch api-test = testing the api with dummy api branch apitest-postman = testing api using postman